 A random plasma glucose (RPG) level does not take into account the time since the patient’s last meal and is affected by food eaten.
 An RPG test may be used in the diagnosis of type 1 diabetes mellitus (T1DM) when a patient presents with classic symptoms of hyperglycemia or is experiencing a hyperglycemic crisis.

-The A1c test is an important tool for assessing glycemic control; the results reflect the average glycemia (glucose concentration) over approximately 3 months.
-It may be preferred when fasting is not feasible or for its preanalytic stability; however, the test has lower sensitivity at the designated cut point and higher cost, and there is imperfect correlation between the A1c concentration and the average glucose concentration in some individuals.
+The A1c test is used to assess glycemic control; the results reflect the average glycemia (glucose concentration) over approximately 3 months.
+It may be preferred when fasting is not feasible or for its preanalytic stability; however, the test has a lower sensitivity at the designated cut point and higher cost.
+Additionally, the correlation between the A1c concentration and the average glucose concentration is imperfect in some individuals.
 In individuals with hemoglobin variants, A1c assays without interference from those variants should be used to avoid skewed results.
-Additionally, in conditions with an altered relationship between A1c and glycemia due to increased red blood cell turnover (eg, pregnancy, HIV, hemodialysis), only plasma blood glucose criteria should be used to diagnose diabetes.
+For those with conditions that cause an altered relationship between A1c and glycemia due to increased red blood cell turnover (eg, pregnancy, HIV, hemodialysis), only plasma blood glucose criteria should be used to diagnose diabetes.